Aivaras Abromavičius: Biography

 On 3 February 2016, Abromavičius announced his resignation, he claimed that the key reason was a conflict with Ihor Kononenko, who was the deputy head of the Bloc of Petro Poroshenko parliamentary faction.
-According to Abromavičius Kononenko was trying to install a new deputy in the economy ministry to further his own interests.
+According to Abromavičius, Kononenko was trying to install a new deputy in the economy ministry to further his own interests.
 On the same day, Kononenko stated he was ready to give up his parliamentary mandate should his faction would ask him to do so.
 Abromavičius also stated that Ukrainian politicians insisted that he appointed at state companies people he did not want to and resisted the economic reforms.
 He also mentioned that corruption in Ukraine was too strong, and he was not willing to serve cover for corruption.
 Nine Western ambassadors signed a statement (published on the official website of the Embassy of Sweden) on 3 February 2016 that stated they were "deeply disappointed by the resignation" because Abromavičius delivered real reform results for Ukraine.
 He was finally relieved from his post when the Groysman Government was installed in 14 April 2016.

 In 2019 Abromavičius returned to the political arena of Ukraine, when he set up meetings for presidential candidate Volodymyr Zelensky.
-On June 12, 2019, President of Ukraine Zelensky appointed Abromavičius to serve as a Member of the Supervisory Board at Ukroboronprom.
-On 31 August 2019 president Zelensky appointed Abromavičius as the Director General of Ukroboronprom.
+On June 12, 2019, President of Ukraine Zelensky appointed Abromavičius to serve as a Member of the Supervisory Board at Ukroboronprom.On 31 August 2019 president Zelensky appointed Abromavičius as the Director General of Ukroboronprom.
 He was dismissed from this post (at his own request) by a decree of president Zelensky on 6 October 2020.

-Currently Aivaras holds positions of Chairman of the Board at Ukrainian Corporate Governance Academy, Founding Member at Global Blockchain Business Council, Chairman of the Board Riverside Development (Riga), Member of the Board in SUP (Ukrainian Entrepreneurs' Union).
+Currently Aivaras holds positions of Chairman of the Board in Agro Region, Ukrainian Corporate Governance Academy as well as PN Project in Riga.
+He is also a co-founder and board member of Goindex, a pension fund management company in Lithuania.

 Abromavičius is a proponent of austerity, advocating "radical spending cuts" as well as deregulation and privatisation.